jinnux-td/my_client/note.md

    Form and some element has default handler when we interact.
 It;s may not what we want, so developer can disable those feature if needed

 4. State changing using event handler
    Side effect should put into event handler.
-However, event handler modify local state is bad as modify it while rendering.
-It make debugging harder when some element unintentionally invoke this event and make state of component changed (this is still ok, just like class).
-But, having event handler modify local state leads to closure, which is the component can not be collected by garbage collector as long as the event handler exist => Memory leak
-   We store mutable state in a central memory for management => Local state use central state + event handler point to central state => Component can be cleared after usage
+However, event handler modify local state is bad.
+Actually, when rerender, the state of local variable is reset cause the function is called again.
+The second problem is that React doesn't even know it must rerender at all.
+   Solving this problem by providing a state that persist through rerender and a callback to change state that allow React know it must rerender.
+The state is still local to component => 2 same components will have different state

+   ## React mechanism

+   JSX code define virtual DOM tree.
+React manages a list of components (fiber nodes) and their associated states (component node + state + link to DOM node + link to virtual DOM node).
+The virtual DOM affects the fiber nodes by providing a description of the UI.
+Hook allow to change internal state.
+Using the components and their states, React efficiently reflects changes to the real DOM.